google/gemmlowp/doc/low-precision.md

 The fourth term is a single constant, repeated into all the entries of the matrix.
-The matrix `P * Q` is filled with the single constant value 'depth' (the depth the the matrix product i.e. the number of columns of the lhs).
+The matrix `P * Q` is filled with the single constant value 'depth' (the depth of the matrix product i.e. the number of columns of the lhs).
 Thus the fourth term is simply the rank zero update adding this constant to each matrix
 entry: